 Methotrexate has caused reactivation or worsening of hepatitis B and C infections, in some cases resulting in death.
 Some cases of hepatitis B reactivation have occurred after discontinuation of methotrexate.
-Prior to treatment with Methotrexate Injection BP (without preservative) or Methotrexate Injection BP (with preservative) clinical and laboratory evaluation should be performed to evaluate preexisting hepatitis virus B and hepatitis virus C infection.
-Methotrexate Injection BP (without preservative) and Methotrexate Injection BP (with preservative) are not recommended for patients with active or chronic hepatitis B or C infection.
+Prior to treatment with ACH-METHOTREXATE, clinical and laboratory evaluation should be performed to evaluate preexisting hepatitis virus B and hepatitis virus C infection.
+ACH-METHOTREXATE is not recommended for patients with active or chronic hepatitis B or C infection.

 In psoriasis, liver damage and function tests, including serum albumin and prothrombin time, should be performed several times prior to dosing, but are often normal in the face of developing fibrosis or cirrhosis.
 These lesions may be detectable only by biopsy.
 The usual recommendation is to obtain a liver biopsy: 1) before the start of therapy or shortly after initiation of therapy (4-8 weeks); 2) after a total cumulative dose of 1.5 grams; and 3) after each additional 1.0 to 1.5 grams.
 Moderate fibrosis or any cirrhosis normally leads to discontinuation of the drug; mild fibrosis normally suggests a repeat biopsy in 6 months.
 Milder histologic findings such as fatty change and low grade portal inflammation are relatively common pre-therapy.
-Although these mild changes are usually not a reason to avoid or discontinue Methotrexate Injection BP (without preservative) and Methotrexate Injection BP (with preservative) therapy, the drug should be used with caution.
+Although these mild changes are usually not a reason to avoid or discontinue ACH-METHOTREXATE therapy, the drug should be used with caution.